Contact us to arrange your FREE initial consultation

-Where a patient is injured as a result of negligent private medical care, the doctor or health professional who provided the care is responsible for the consequences of their negligence, including any claims.
-They will usually be represented by their own defence organisation, which will meet the cost of any successful claim.
-The hospital which provided the facilities or location where the treatment took place will not take responsibility for the individual doctor’s mistakes.
-The hospital may, however, be liable for any harm caused by their employees, facility or equipment.
+If a patient has experienced hospital negligence in a private hospital, the medical professional who provides the negligent care is generally self-employed and is personally responsible for the consequences.
+They will usually be represented by their own defence organisation, which will pay the compensation.
+The private hospital may, however, be liable for any harm caused by their employees, facility, or equipment.

 Call our specialist legal teams Monday - Friday, 9:00 - 17.30 for free, no obligation advice.

 Complete our simple form to start your claim and get a call back back from our expert legal team.